All Episodes

 How many bad ideas are still circulating?

-Uh, too many as far as I'm concerned.
+Too many, as far as I'm concerned.

 Some of these have to be put to rest.

-Um no, no, we will not play the music.
+And no, no, we will not play the music.

-I know it drives me nuts, too, as much as I'm into Christmas.
+I know it drives me nuts, too.

 The cost of the 12 days of Christmas is on the rise, 3.1% more than last year.

-Let's see, the total cost of items gifted by a true love, who repeats all the song's incessant verses, costs more than ever before.
+Let's see, the total cost of items gifted by a true love who repeats all the songs' incessant verses costs more than ever before, $75,122 for all 364 items.

-Um the the you know, the cost of gold rings may have gone down a tad.
+And the cost of gold rings may have gone down a tad.

-The um let's see, which ones went up.
+Let's see, which ones went up.

-The nine ladies dancing, four percent up.
+The nine ladies dancing, 4% up.

-Uh Not all the labor prices, though, not everybody, not all boats are floating up on this higher tide.
+Not all the labor prices, though, not everybody, not all boats are floating up on this higher tide.

 Some have been left behind.

-The maids of milking, for example, made just the federal minimum wage, $5.15, as they did last year.
+The Maids of Milking, for example, made just the federal minimum wage, $5.15, as they did last year.

 Now, of course, the Democrats are going to fix that.

-Maids of milking will be more expensive next year.
+Maids of Milking will be more expensive next year.

-I'm Roger Hedgecock, in for Rush Limbaugh, 1-800-282-2882.
+I'm Roger Hedchcock, Infra Rush Limbaugh, 1-800-282-2882.

 The hurricane season ends Thursday.